I may get paid commission for purchases made after clicking a link in this post.

 When was the last time you published a blog post?
 Last week?
 Last month?
 3 months ago?
 Longer ago than that???

-But here’s the thing… Consistent blogging is the key to successful blogging.
-Take a look around at the successful bloggers in your niche and you’ll notice they all have one thing in common… they blog consistently!
+But here’s the thing… Consistency in blogging is the key to successful blogging.
+Take a look around at the successful bloggers in your niche and you’ll notice they all have one thing in common… they are consistent!

 If you don’t blog consistently it can be a slippery slope to failure… The longer it’s been since you last posted, the harder it is to restart… and without fresh content your blog traffic starts to dwindle… which leaves you feeling discouraged and even less motivated to start publishing posts again… and before you know it… it’s been months or even years since your last blog post…